Sid672/PBL/README.md

 # Step 2 :-
-This is the background image of main program
 ![Image of Background](https://raw.githubusercontent.com/Sid672/PBL/master/Images/Image1.PNG)

 In this step you have to type the above sentence in the text bar as you see in above image.